Joseph Stickney: Biography

 Stickney constructed the luxurious Mount Washington Hotel in Bretton Woods, New Hampshire, which opened in 1902, the year before his death.
 The Mount Washington is one of the few surviving grand hotels of the Gilded Age.

-Stickney died on December 21, 1903, in New York City.
+Stickney died on December 21, 1903 from a stroke of aploxy in New York City.
 In 1913, his widow Carolyn Foster Stickney was remarried to Aymon de Faucigny-Lucinge (1862–1922), a French aristocrat.

 Stickney was the subject of a September 2019 episode of the podcast Lore.